 Transitional arrangements will be put in place for existing operators to switch from monthly to quarterly returns.
-Further details will be published before the new rules are introduced.
+You will need to make a final return under the existing rules to cover the period up to and including 30 November 2014.
+We will publish further details before the new rules are introduced.

-Returns and payments are due by the 30th day following the end of the accounting period.
+Returns and payments (in sterling) are due by the 30th day following the end of the accounting period.

-If the end of your accounting period falls on a weekend or bank holiday both your return and payment must reach HMRC by the previous working day.
+If the 30th day falls on a weekend or bank holiday, both your return and payment must be with HMRC by the end of the last working day before that day.

 Payments from outside the UK can be made by transferring funds electronically from an overseas bank through the SWIFT banking system.
-This will involve holding an International Bank Account Number (IBAN) and a SWIFT Bank Identifier Code.
+This will involve holding an International Bank Account Number (IBAN) and a SWIFT Bank Identifier Code (BIC).

 The new rules will be supported by enforcement measures, including, unlimited fines or the loss of a ROL issued by the GC.